 For more information, see Zoster (Shingles) Advisory Committee on Immunization Practices Vaccine Recommendations and Centers for Disease Control and Prevention (CDC): Shingles (Herpes Zoster) Vaccination.
+A summary of changes to the 2022 adult immunization schedule is available here.

 Contraindications for the recombinant zoster vaccine include